 This is where taking careful note of how the filter sits before you take it off can help.
 With the filter back in, (the right way around) put the air filter cover back on.

 That’s it!
 Start your mower and it should fire up at once.

 If your mower doesn’t start after a few pulls, try the steps again.
 Checking the air filter and the amount of starter fluid you use.
 If it still doesn’t start, the issue is probably not just your primer and you’ll need to investigate further.

 A lawn mower has a primer bulb because the carburetor is quite small.
 A carburetor mixes air and gas in the right quantity before injecting it into the combustion chamber of your engine.
 A small reservoir of fuel collects in the carburetor bowl.
 The action of the engine naturally draws fuel from the fuel tank.

 But when the engine hasn’t started, the only fuel in the carburetor bowl is what’s left from the previous time you used the mower.
 If some time has passed since the last time the mower was running, the gas in the carburetor can have evaporated.
 So, for the engine to start, you need to pump new gas into the carburetor from the fuel tank.
 And that is what you are doing when you pump the primer bulb.

 Without the primer bulb, you need an alternative method to get fuel into the carburetor to start the engine.

 If the primer bulb is missing completely, you could try this quick trick.
 Using a syringe (or a turkey baster or similar), insert it into the hole where the primer was and pump it a few times.
 If you get suction, you might draw enough fuel into the carburetor to start it.

-Just remember, the hole where the primer was leads directly to the carburetor.
+Just remember the hole where the primer was leading to the carburetor.
 It is easy to get dirt and grime in there, which could choke up your carburetor and stop your mowing from running.